AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/05a_programming_fundamentals/doc.md

-The value of a `const` variable used with compile-time known constants of a primitive type can be used in compile-time context.
+The value of a `const` variable used with compile-time known constants of a primitive type can be used in a compile-time context.
 For example, it can be used as the size of a static array, or as a template parameter.